nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 #### Example request body ####

-On the wire a JSON serialised request would look something like the following:
+On the wire, a JSON serialised request would look something like the following:

 ```json
 {